ManishAshok/Real-Time-Recommendation-Engine-Development-for-E-commerce/README.md

 Python: Data analysis and machine learning for recommendation model.
 Apache Kafka: Real-time data streaming and processing.
 Elasticsearch: Data indexing and search for quick retrieval of recommendations.

+**Final Statement:**
+This project framework sets up a scalable real-time recommendation engine for e-commerce platforms.
+It demonstrates the integration of various technologies to handle real-time data processing, storage, and machine learning-based recommendation generation.
+You can extend this by adding more sophisticated algorithms, improving the API security, or scaling the Kafka setup for higher loads.